aridiosilva/TDD/README.md

 # TDD  - Test-Driven Development Technique

+The most important feature of software is its correctness, meaning that it does what it should do.
+So, the tests are essential part and interwined with the software development process, and development based on test is the exact way to achieve the correctness.

 ## What is TDD ?

 - Test-driven development is a software development process relying on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the code is improved allowing the tests to pass.
 This is opposed to software development allowing unproven code to be added.